Carpk/LogFileGenerator/README.md

 # Log File Generator

-This is a application that utilizes the Hadoop framework and AWS EMR service to distribute tasks across multiple nodes for a
+This is a application that utilizes the Hadoop framework and AWS EMR service to distribute tasks across multiple nodes for an exercise in distributed computing

 ### Requirements